Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Evaluation

+All selected cryptocurrencies reveal the votes publicly, therefore none satisfy notions of ballot secrecy.
+Conversely, verifiability is obviously satisfied, since all votes are public, everyone can check the election outcome is correct.
+The public nature of votes however, makes coercion resistance impossible.
+Because a voter can prove how they voted, they can be bribed or threatened to vote a certain way.
+On-chain voting means miners or validators are responsible for processing transactions containing votes.
+They have the power to exclude transactions from the DLT containing votes, and therefore formal notions of censorship resistance cannot be provably guaranteed.
+In practise, most miners or validators do include valid transactions and follow the protocol, but censorship resistance is not guaranteed: researchers have found miners may still misbehave by reordering, inserting, or censoring transactions for their own gain \cite{MEV}.

-\section{Missing properties}
+\subsection{Missing properties}

-This section outlines the number of currently disregarded good governance properties.
-Many DLT governance protocols are currently failing to meet standards of good governance in their implementations.
-Some of these include: \textbf{1.
-Binding Elections:} Many governance protocols host their voting on off-chain platforms, meaning the results are not binding.
-Similarly, some schemes allow participants to vote that are not responsible for implementing the results.
+From the evaluation of the selected cryptocurrencies, we find there are a number of currently disregarded good governance properties.
+These include:

+\textbf{1.
+Binding Elections:} some governance protocols carry out their decision-making process on off-chain platforms \cite{ethereum_governance, bitcoin_governance}, meaning the results are not binding.
+Similarly, some schemes allow participants to vote that are not responsible for implementing the results \cite{bitcoin_governance}.

 \textbf{2.
-Censorship resistance:} It must not be possible to suppress voter's votes.
+Censorship resistance:} it must not be possible to suppress voter's votes.

 \textbf{3.
-Incentive alignment:} The governance protocol must not create active incentives to attack it.
+Incentive alignment:} the governance protocol must not create active incentives to attack it.
 In other words, if voters act following a strategy that maximises their benefit, this strategy should not be one that actively undermines fairness, security and decentralisation in the governance protocol.

 \textbf{4.
-Non-purchasable voting power:} Voting rights should not be distributed proportionally to wealth.
+Non-purchasable voting power:} voting rights should not be distributed proportionally to wealth.

 \textbf{5.
-Fee-less voting:} Voters should not be required to pay to vote.
+Fee-less voting:} voters should not be required to pay to vote.